cameronkinsella/manga-translator/README.md

 Do one of the following:

-1. Run the `config-setup` application and follow the interactive prompts
+1. Run the `manga-translator-setup` application and follow the interactive prompts
-2. Create the `config.yml` file manually
+2. Create the `mtl-config.yml` file manually
    by [following the schema](https://github.com/cameronkinsella/manga-translator/blob/master/pkg/config/README.md)

 ### Command